Traditional Italian Food: 25+ Must-Try Regional Foods of Italy For Your Culinary Tour

 Made from sheep’s milk and milder than Pecorino Romano, this is one of Tuscany’s favorite cheeses.
 It can be aged for one month and eaten as a soft cheese or aged longer for a harder more intense cheese.
 The aroma and taste can vary depending on what the sheep are eating at the time of production but we’ve yet to find one we didn’t enjoy.
 Enjoy a cheesemaking tour and tasting for a real farm-to-table foodie experience!

 Orecchiete, or little pasta ears are still made by hand in Puglia (or Apulia, the Latin name for the region), located in the heel of Italy's boot.
 The shape is made by smearing little dough discs against the table to create a cup, perfect for holding whatever sauce you wish to add.
-But in Bari, Orecchiette is typically served with broccoli rabe or rapini, a bitter green that's popular in the Mediterranean diet and resembles broccolini more than the typical broccoli eaten in the US.
+But in Bari in the Province of Puglia, Orecchiette is typically served with broccoli rabe or rapini, a bitter green that's popular in the Mediterranean diet and resembles broccolini more than the typical broccoli eaten in the US.

 Native to the Campania region of Italy, this iconic cheese is made from the milk of the Italian water buffalo, with the curds from the bufala milk stretched and pulled into small balls.
 It adorns every Italian table in the region and is often eaten with fresh basil and ripe Campania tomatoes in a salad adorned with the red, white, and green colors of Italy, known as Insalata Caprese.
+Add this salad to your list of things to do in Capri!
 NOTE: Don't confuse bufala mozzarella with burrata, the ball of bufala mozzarella stuffed with fresh cream and cheese curds which originated in Puglia.
 Although both are equally delicious!

 There are more than 25 iconic regional Italian foods… Which foods would you add to the list?